 10.2.2.4 MBSTF Client unicast repair request

 The MBSTF Client sends one or more requests to an MBS AS instance requesting transmission of data that allows recovery of missing object data.
-All uncast Object Repair requests and responses for a particular MBS Distribution Session shall take place in a single HTTP session [19].
+All unicast Object Repair requests and responses for a particular MBS Distribution Session shall take place in a single HTTP session [19].

 The MBSTF Client shall start the initial request once initiated after the back-off time, if any, has elapsed (see clause 10.2.2.3).
 If there is more than one repair request to be made, these are sent one straight after another without further delay.